lfishRhungry/zbanner/README.md

 Suggest compiler:

-- GCC(suggest with CMake) on Linux
+- GCC/Clang on Linux and suggest to work with CMake.
-- MingW64(must with CMake) on Windows
+- MingW64 on Windows and must work with CMake.

 Dependencies for building: